qgis/QGIS-Documentation/docs/server_manual/containerized_deployement.rst

 In a stack, the images are working in the same private network, and you can start / stop the whole stack or deploy the stack to other workers.
-There are many orchestrators, for example Swarm (lately docker-compose), Kubernetes and Mesos.
+There are many orchestrators, for example Swarm (previously known as docker-compose), Kubernetes and Mesos.

 In the following, we will present simple configurations for testing